oroinc/documentation/user_guide/search.rst

 Search
 ------

-One of the ways to find a specific record is to use grid filters <user-guide-ui-components-grid-filters>.
+One of the ways to find a specific record is to use :ref:`grid filters <user-guide-ui-components-grid-filters>`.
 Apply the filter in the corresponding grid.

 However, you can also find a specific record of any entity in the system by its name or by the name of a related entity.